imp1sh/gosix.net/database/websites/git/github.md

 > The results shown here are accumulated by automation.
 If you think the data shown is wrong, please contact the administrators.
 {.is-info}

-IPv6 ranking: rank6, totalfailure :x:, :wastebasket:
+IPv6 ranking: rank6, totalfailure :x: :wastebasket:
 Explanation: The domain doesn't even have an AAAA record to begin with.
 The is the worst ranking a webite can get in the IPv6 database.

 ## The Imperative of Supporting IPv6 for Websites: Addressing Today's Challenges and Tomorrow's Needs